telerik/ajax-docs/controls/numerictextbox/appearance-and-styling/css-skin-file-selectors.md

-The following table lists significant CSS selectors and descriptions that apply to the **RadInput** control in RadInput style sheets.
+The following table lists significant CSS selectors and descriptions that apply to the **RadNumericTextBox** control in RadInput style sheets.

 >note These class names are for the "Default" skin.
 For other skins, replace the string "Default" with the name of the skin.
 >